Daniel Mannix

-Daniel Patrick Mannix (4 March 1864 – 6 November 1963) was an Irish-born Catholic bishop.
+Daniel Patrick Mannix (4 March 1864 – 6 November 1963) was an Irish-born Australian Catholic bishop.
 Mannix was the Archbishop of Melbourne for 46 years and one of the most influential public figures in 20th-century Australia.

 Early life and education

-Born near Charleville in County Cork, Ireland, Mannix was the son of a tenant farmer, Timothy Mannix, and his wife Ellen (née Cagney).
-He was educated at Congregation of Christian Brothers schools and at St Patrick's College, Maynooth seminary, where he was ordained as a priest in 1890.
+Born near Charleville, County Cork in Ireland, Mannix was the son of a tenant farmer, Timothy Mannix, and his wife Ellen (née Cagney).
+He was educated at St. Colman's College, Fermoy, and then completed his seminary studies at St Patrick's College, Maynooth, where he was ordained as a priest in 1890.

-Mannix was president of St Patrick's College, Maynooth, the Irish national seminary, from 13 October 1903 to 10 August 1912 when he was succeeded by the Rt Reverend John F. Hogan.
+Mannix was a teacher at St Patrick's College, Maynooth, the Irish national seminary, later vice president and finally president.
+He served as president of St Patrick's College, from 13 October 1903 to 10 August 1912 when he was succeeded by the Rt Reverend John F. Hogan.
 During his presidency, he welcomed both Edward VII in 1903 and George V in 1911 with loyal displays, which attracted criticism by supporters of the Irish Home Rule movement.
 Mannix was also involved in the controversy surrounding the dismissal of Father Michael O'Hickey as Professor of Irish after O'Hickey publicly attacked those members of the senate of the National University of Ireland who opposed making Irish a compulsory subject for matriculation and insinuated that the senators (who included several bishops) had sinned grievously by so doing and resembled those MPs who were bribed to pass the Act of Union.